Do you have delphiniums in your garden?

 Luckily, his revolver shot went wide.
 The Mayor of Vienna seized the old man before he could shoot again.

-The excitement of his commemoration, was a far cry from the persona of Wettstein - who was known for his courteous demeanor.
-And, he was a wonderful speaker.
+The excitement of his commemoration was a far cry from the persona of Wettstein - who was known for his courteous demeanor.
+And he was an excellent speaker.
 On more than one occasion, he was considered a potential contender for the president of Austria.

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."

 Ways to Connect with The Daily Gardener

 Share your garden

 Free MP3 of the Daily Gardener Ring Tone

 VIP Access to The Daily Gardener Book Sale